 What Rabbit Breed Should I Choose?

 Each breed has specific qualities that some homesteaders and rabbit specialists prefer over others, so everyone has their own favorite.
-If you’re raising rabbits for meat, you want to choose a breed that has large litters and grows to a mature size as quickly as possible.
+When raising rabbits for meat, you want to choose a breed that has large litters and grows to a mature size as quickly as possible.

 For beginner homesteaders, start with the New Zealand breed.
 Adults will grow up to 12 pounds within 10 - 12 weeks, and they come in a variety of colors.
 They have a high feed-to-meat ratio, giving you more meat for less rabbit food.
 The gestation period for a New Zealand doe will take about 30 - 35 days.